memidhun/SineWave/README.md

-# Vacant Home Management System
+# Sentinel: Autonomous AI-Powered Home Management System

 This project is an *IoT and AI-based home automation system* for vacant homes.
 It uses *ROS 2* for capturing camera feeds, *Intel OneAPI* for intruder and pet detection, and Arduino for monitoring sensors like temperature, humidity, and controlling devices like fans and feeders.